Granulomatosis with polyangiitis: Causes

-The cause of GPA is unknown, although microbes, such as bacteria and viruses, as well as genetics have been implicated in its pathogenesis.
+The cause of GPA is unknown, although microbes, such as bacteria and viruses, as well as genetics, have been implicated in its pathogenesis.

 Pathophysiology

 Classic microscopic features of GPA include inflammation of blood vessels associated with poorly formed granulomas, necrosis, and many giant cells.
 Bacterial colonization with Staphylococcus aureus has been hypothesized as an initiating factor of the autoimmunity seen in people with GPA.
 Several genes involved in the immune system including PTPN22, CTLA4, and human leukocyte antigen genes may influence the risk of developing GPA.

-It is now widely presumed that the anti-neutrophil cytoplasmic antibodies (ANCAs) are responsible for the inflammation in GPA.
+Antineutrophil cytoplasmic antibodies (ANCAs) now are widely presumed to be responsible for the inflammation in GPA.
 The typical ANCAs in GPA are those that react with proteinase 3, an enzyme prevalent in neutrophil granulocytes.
 In vitro studies have found that ANCAs can activate neutrophils, increase their adherence to endothelium, and induce their degranulation that can damage endothelial cells.
-In theory, this phenomenon could cause extensive damage to the vessel wall, in particular of arterioles.
+This phenomenon could cause extensive damage to the vessel wall, especially to arterioles.

 Diagnosis

-Granulomatosis with polyangiitis is usually suspected only when a person has had unexplained symptoms for a long period of time.
-Determination of anti-neutrophil cytoplasmic antibodies (ANCAs) can aid in the diagnosis, but positivity is not conclusive and negative ANCAs are not sufficient to reject the diagnosis.
-More than 90% of people who have GPA test positive for ANCA.
-Cytoplasmic-staining ANCAs that react with the enzyme proteinase 3 (cANCA) in neutrophils (a type of white blood cell) are associated with GPA.
+Granulomatosis with polyangiitis is usually suspected only when a person has had unexplained symptoms for a long period.
+The determination of ANCAs can aid in diagnosing GPA, but positivity is not conclusive, and negative ANCAs are insufficient to reject the diagnosis.
+More than 90% of people who have GPA test positive for ANCAs.
+Cytoplasmic-staining ANCAs that react with the enzyme proteinase 3 (cANCA) in neutrophils (a type of white blood cells) are associated with GPA.
 Involvement of the ears, nose, and throat is more common in granulomatosis with polyangiitis than in the similar condition microscopic polyangiitis.

 If the person has signs of kidney involvement or cutaneous vasculitis, a biopsy is obtained from the kidneys.
-On rare occasions, thoracoscopic lung biopsy is required.
+Rarely, a thoracoscopic lung biopsy is required.
 On histopathological examination, a biopsy will show leukocytoclastic vasculitis with necrotic changes and granulomatous inflammation (clumps of typically arranged white blood cells) on microscopy.
-These granulomas are the main reason for the name granulomatosis with polyangiitis, although it is not an essential feature.
+These granulomas are the main reason for the name granulomatosis with polyangiitis, although they are not an essential feature.
 Nevertheless, necrotizing granulomas are a hallmark of this disease.
-However, many biopsies can be nonspecific and 50% provide too little information for the diagnosis of GPA.
+Many biopsies can be nonspecific, though, and 50% provide too little information for the diagnosis of GPA.

 Classification

-Granulomatosis with polyangiitis is part of a larger group of vasculitic syndromes called systemic vasculitides or necrotizing vasculopathies, all of which feature an autoimmune attack by an abnormal type of circulating antibody termed ANCAs (antineutrophil cytoplasmic antibodies) against small and medium-size blood vessels.
+Granulomatosis with polyangiitis is part of a larger group of vasculitic syndromes called systemic vasculitides or necrotizing vasculopathies, all of which feature an autoimmune attack by an abnormal type of circulating antibody termed ANCAs (antineutrophil cytoplasmic antibodies) against small and medium-sized blood vessels.
 Apart from GPA, this category includes eosinophilic granulomatosis with polyangiitis (EGPA) and microscopic polyangiitis.
-Although GPA affects small- and medium-size vessels, it is formally classified as one of the small vessel vasculitides in the Chapel Hill system.
+Although GPA affects small- and medium-sized vessels, it is formally classified as one of the small-vessel vasculitides in the Chapel Hill system.

 Criteria

 In 1990, the American College of Rheumatology accepted classification criteria for GPA.
-These criteria were not intended for diagnosis, but for inclusion in randomized controlled trials.
+These criteria were not intended for diagnosis but for inclusion in randomized controlled trials.
 Two or more positive criteria have a sensitivity of 88.2% and a specificity of 92.0% of describing GPA.